dorkbox/TweenEngine/README.md

   * Tweens can be sequenced when used in Timelines.
   * Tweens can be run in parallel when used in Timelines.
   * Tweens can act on more than one value at a time, so a single tween can change the whole position (X and Y) of a sprite for instance!
-  * Tweens and Timelines can be repeated, also with a yoyo style option.
+  * Tweens and Timelines can be repeated, and can automatically auto-reverse for a smooth "back-and-forth" animation.
   * Simple timers can be built with Tween.call().
   * **Source code extensively documented!**